forestryio/forestry.io/hugo/content/docs/welcome/getting-started.md

 ## Quick start

 The following quick start guide will walk you through setting up your first static site in Forestry.

-{{% warning %}}

-If you already have an existing Hugo or Jekyll site, [start here]().
+If you already have an existing Hugo or Jekyll site, [start here](#fdhjgfsdhjg).

-{{% /warning %}}

 dsafdsds